TRaSH-Guides/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 *Both ways requires you to login to your terminal with PuTTY or similar software.*

 ---
+## Usenet

+!!! note ""

+    If you use usenet these examples won't work because you make use of instant moves/atomic moves and not hardlinks.

+    Still want to test if it works ?

+    Test a import of a 4k remux (or any other big file and you should notice it's almost instant) and not a slower and more I/O intensive copy + delete.

 ## Method 1: Using ls